Alice-Rez/cat-world-fullstack-registration/README.md

 - logged user can change password

-- logged user can also change profile photo (usage of multer package)
+- logged user can also set/change profile photo (usage of multer package) - not working in deployed version at heroku

 - basic verification by registration using express-validator

 No final product - no special styling (just basic bootstrap), no cleanly ordered code, etc. just playground.

-Full stack with Express.js backend and MongoDB database, backend part is [MongoDB-Playground repository](https://github.com/Alice-Rez/MongoDB-Playground).
+Full stack with Express.js backend and MongoDB database.

 Passwords are not correctly handled yet, so this exercise do not show correct way how to handle passwords!

 ## Setup

-1. clone this repository as well as [MongoDB-Playground repository](https://github.com/Alice-Rez/MongoDB-Playground)
+1. clone this repository
-2. instal all dependencies using ` npm install` in both of the cloned repositories
+2. instal all dependencies using ` npm install` in root and `client`
-3. start server by `nodemon start`
+3. start server in root by `nodemon start`
-4. start frontend part by `npm start`
+4. start frontend part in `client` by `npm start`
 5. enjoy exploring of the application

 ## Acknowledgement